Tom Mitchell (Irish politician): Defeat

 The following year, Beattie was himself disqualified from Parliament, as he held appointments which were legally "offices of profit under the crown"; while an Act of Parliament could theoretically have validated his election, the Select Committee found it would be inappropriate given that the issue of qualification to be elected had been prominent in the by-election.
 A new by-election had to be held in the constituency, and Mitchell was again chosen as the Sinn Féin candidate.
 On this occasion Mitchell was also opposed by the former MP for the seat, Michael O'Neill who was sponsored by the Irish Anti-Partition League.
 Mitchell and O'Neill split the nationalist vote and he was defeated at the polls on 8 May 1956 by George Forrest, who stood as an Independent Unionist candidate.

 Dail elections

-He also stood for unsuccessfully for election to the Dail, in Dublin North-East in 1957 and 1961 general elections for Sinn Fein, using the Irish version of his name Tomás Misteil.
+He stood for unsuccessfully for election to the Dail, in Dublin North-East in 1957 and 1961 general elections for Sinn Féin, using the Irish version of his name, Tomás Misteil.

 Later life

 Running under the Independent Republican banner, Mitchell unsuccessfully attempted to retake the seat at the three subsequent general elections in 1959, 1964 and 1966.
 In the 1969 Mid-Ulster by-election he supported and canvassed for Bernadette Devlin.
-Mitchell sided with Official Sinn Féin in the Official Provisional split in the republican movement.
+Mitchell sided with Official Sinn Féin in the Official/Provisional split in the republican movement.

 In 2006, Mitchell delivered an oration at the funeral of veteran IRA member, Frank Morris.

 Mitchell died on 22 July 2020, shortly before his 89th birthday.